It4innovations/HyperLoom/doc/source/client-py.rst

         return [ctx.wrap({"A", (1,2,3)}), "Hello"]

 The first example returns a plain object.
 The second example returns PyObj.
-The third one returns Loom array with PyObj and plain object.
+The third one returns HyperLoom array with PyObj and plain object.

 ..
-Important:: Loom always assumes that all data objects are immutable.
+Important:: HyperLoom always assumes that all data objects are immutable.
                Therefore, modyfing unwrapped objects from PyObj leads to highly undefined behavior.
 It is recommended to store only immutable objects (strings, tuples, frozensets, ...) in PyObj to prevent